Federal Reserve Economic Data

 Notes:

-For a given industry, the capacity utilization rate is equal to an output index divided by a capacity index.
-The Federal Reserve Board's capacity indexes attempt to capture the concept of sustainable maximum output-the greatest level of output a plant can maintain within the framework of a realistic work schedule, after factoring in normal downtime and assuming sufficient availability of inputs to operate the capital in place.
+The Federal Reserve Board constructs estimates of capacity and capacity utilization for industries in manufacturing, mining, and electric and gas utilities.
+For a given industry, the capacity utilization rate is equal to an output index (seasonally adjusted) divided by a capacity index.
+The Federal Reserve Board's capacity indexes attempt to capture the concept of sustainable maximum output -- the greatest level of output a plant can maintain within the framework of a realistic work schedule, after factoring in normal downtime and assuming sufficient availability of inputs to operate the capital in place.

 Suggested Citation: